MontiCore/cd4analysis/README.md

 Further examples can be found [here][ExampleModels].

-The CD language infrastructure can be used as CLI tool from shell as well as within gradle or just as framework with dirct Java API access.
+The CD language infrastructure can be used as tool from shell as well as within gradle or just as framework with dirct Java API access.

 ## Command Line Interface

-The CLI tool provides typical functionality used when processing models.
+The tool provides typical functionality used when processing models.
 It provides functionality for
 * parsing including coco-checking and creating symbol tables,